 Academics> Departments & Academic Programs

 The College of Arts & Letters houses nineteen departments and several interdisciplinary programs.
-Teaching and research in the college span a broad range of traditional and innovative disciplines, from such fields as history, politics, economics, geography, languages and literatures to women's studies, international business, Chicana and Chicano studies, and rhetoric and writing.
+Teaching and research in the college consists of a broad range of traditional and innovative disciplines, from fields such as history, politics, economics, geography, languages, and literatures to women's studies, international business, Chicana and Chicano studies, and rhetoric and writing.

 Afro-American Studies offers a broad, interdisciplinary program.
 The curriculum covers a variety of subjects pertaining to Africa and the African Diaspora.
 The major establishes a strong academic foundation that can lead directly into a career or into graduate study in a variety of fields.
 It also creates linkages between the university community and the broader community by developing frameworks for social change.
 In short, the major seeks to provide a well-rounded educational experience.
 Courses offered in Afro-American Studies are available to all who are interested.

 (Offers Bachelor's Degree and Minor; Interdisciplinary Minor in African Studies)